Not-ISellStuff/Basic-C2/README.md

 so this is like one of my first c++ projects kinda because most of the code was written in python like the builder the ui and the server
 ```

+# Note

+when you choose the server address do NOT type localhost
+instead type 127.0.0.1 if you want to listen locally

 # How to use
 ```
 1. have python installed (pretty sure all libs used are built in)